Janet-Cajavilca/R-Capstone-Project-Cyclistic/README.md

 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

-I have produced a report in R with the following deliverables:
-- A clear statement of the task
-- A description of all data sources used
-- Documentation of any cleaning or manipulation of data
-- A summary of your analysis
-- Supporting visualizations and key findings
-- Recommendations based on the analysis